ealiusazamsha/calculator/README.md

 # calculator
-This a Windows based desktop application.
+This is a Windows based desktop application.